Series 1 — Episode 7

 by Max Marquis

-Production completed: 18 February 1961.
-First transmission: 18 February 1961
+Production completed: February 18 1961.
+First transmission: February 18 1961.

-This episode summary is written from the published synopses and other previously published material as this episode is now lost.
+The following episode summary is written from the published synopses and other previously published material as this episode is now lost.
 The final filmed production may have been different.

 One-Ten tells him to impersonate another air steward called Ryan who had been arrested in Australia for smuggling as he suspects Harcourt before his supposed suicide was a smuggler and may have in fact been murdered by his bosses.
 The next day, Steed shows up to Globe Airlines to start his new job and meets Fiona Charles (Sandra Dorne), the young blonde nurse who assists the airline’s medical officer, Dr Collard (Hamlyn Benson).
 He also meets a pilot called Sharp with whom he’ll be flying to New York the next morning.

 The return flight goes without a hitch and, now baptised by an Atlantic run, Steed is invited to a raucous party with all the air crew that night.

 Steed is woken by a phone call the next morning and a sinister, muffled, voice on the line tells him to read the papers then check his garage.
 He sees all the headlines reporting a hit and run murder by a lunatic driver and, to his dismay, he finds his car with a bent radiator and mudguards, one covered in blood.

 Steed returns to the house and receives a visit from a tearful Fiona who tells him that she, too, is being blackmailed.
 She hands him a package saying that it must get to a contact in New York otherwise she’s doomed.
 On cue, the phone rings - it’s the voice again, delivering careful instructions for the package’s delivery.
 Fiona tearfully begs him to do what he’s told for both their sake and Steed agrees.

 Upon his return, he discovers Dr Collard and Fiona waiting for him at Harcourt’s house.
-The doctor pulls a gun on him and tells him they are the smugglers and they have decided he’s too risky a courier after his furtive visit to Keel.
+The doctor pulls a gun on him and tells him they are the smugglers and they have decided he’s too risky a courier after his furtive visit to Dr Keel.
 Harcourt tried something similar and he had to die.
 Fiona is shocked when Collard waves the gun at her as well, saying she has compromised his operation by bringing Steed in.

 Steed turns on Fiona and explains that they had already worked out the set-up and had set a trap for them.
 Bursting into tears once more, Fiona agrees to turn Queen’s evidence so the gang will be rounded up.